skkywalker/skkywalker/README.md

 ## Hi there 👋

+This is my old account on github :p

+To get to the new one, please see [lucshl](https://github.com/lucshl)

 <!--
 **skkywalker/skkywalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.